Was That A False Breakdown in Treasury Yields?

 4 – Now we have 4 days of stopped-out longs and new shorts stuck in a bear trap

-5- The new rally is fueled by a combination of natural longs, shorts unwinding by buying back, and original longs buying back because they are no longer in the trade after having been stopped-out
+5- The new rally is fueled by a combination of natural longs, shorts unwinding by buying back, and original longs buying back because they are no longer in the trade after having been stopped-out (the opposite in the case of bonds)

 6- The sell-off in yields August 2nd came down and retested what we see as the Real support level and did so successfully confirming our theory